wangbinglin1995/Lua_clear_container/README.md

 # Lua_clear_container

-todo: make a behavior-clearly container in Lua like Python
+todo: For learning Lua language, try to make a behavior-clearly container in Lua like Python

 behavior-clearly container, like `Set`, `List/Array_list/Vector`, `Dict/Map`, and on so

-Oh fuck Lua, I quit